 - ½ cup butter (softened)

-- Stir in the oil and peppermint extract
+- In the same bowl as the eggs, mix in the creamer, oil and peppermint extract.

-- Pour into a well greased 9 inch springform pan
+- Pour into a well greased Bundt pan.

 - Bake at 350* for 45 minutes or until center tests done with a toothpick